Skip to content

 Frozen peas, carrots, beets, onions, and mushrooms all work well in chili.
 You can add the frozen veg at any stage of the cooking process with chili.
 Chili is something you usually simmer, so even if the veg is added just before the long simmer, there’s still plenty of cook time.

 Frozen cauliflower can be added for a nutrition boost.
-We also like to purchase fresh zucchini in bulk and freeze it for smoothies.
+I also like to purchase fresh zucchini in bulk and freeze it for smoothies.
+When you use frozen vegetables in smoothies, it can replace the ice content.
+It also prevents smoothies from tasting super watery if you don’t drink them fast enough.

 As a Side Dish